Taiwan carrier on strike during Lunar New Year travel rush

-BEIJING — Pilots from Taiwan’s China Airlines have gone on strike during the Lunar New Year travel rush, forcing the cancellation of 26 flights over coming days.
+BEIJING — Pilots from Taiwan’s China Airlines went on strike Friday in the middle of the Lunar New Year travel rush, forcing the cancellation of 26 flights over coming days and stranding thousands of passengers.

 Hundreds of the state-owned carrier’s 1,300 pilots were believed to have joined the action Friday over complaints of long work hours on long-haul routes and the refusal of management to make improvements in order to suppress costs.